Flexible Retirement Plan

 - There is also a lifestyle option to help you manage risk by automatically switching into funds with lower risk profiles as you approach your selected retirement age.

 - Tax relief - your contributions are paid into your plan after your income has already been taxed.
 Subject to HM Revenue & Customs (HMRC) limits, for every £80 you invest in your pension, the government will pay an extra £20 tax relief.
 If you earn above the basic rate of tax, you can claim additional tax relief through your tax self-assessment form.
-Note that pensions in payment are taxed as earned income.

 - Flexi-access Drawdown option - this lets you take an income from your pension fund from age 55 as and when you want to.
 You can also choose how the rest of your fund remains invested.